hopecrichlow/-/Readme.md

-## Welcome to My Project
+## Welcome

-> I am your Readme.md file, you should probably update me.
+> I used a previous template stack, and added Foundation 6 and Motion-UI so they could interact with Angular and Angular-UI.
+Enjoy!

 ## Usage